Witch casting a circle

 Psychologists can easily see how all this affects and changes the Witch, and their relationship with those around them - but how can a spell affect persons or events elsewhere, as Witches hold they do?

-The Liminal is the non-physical realm closest to our familiar physical reality, traditionally called by many the "Spiritual", or "Astral" realm".
+The Liminal is the non-physical realm closest to our familiar physical reality.
+Many have called it the "Spiritual", or "Astral" realm".
 Conventional science has considered the concept absurd.
 Quantum Mechanics proposes that as much as 86% of our reality is non-physical, and has experimental evidence that at least one realm exists.
-It may still be absurd, but in a very different way.
+It may still seem absurd, but in a very different way.

 I am not a Witch, but I have had at least eight experiences that can best be explained by such a mode of communication.
 Perhaps any one of them could be blamed on an extremely unlikely coincidence, but eight?
 And no, drugs were not involved.